deephacks/vals/readme.md

 ### vals - immutable interfaces

-The purpose of vals is to provide Java programmers with a non-intrusive and productive way of creating extendable immutable value objects with automatically generated builders from standard Java interfaces.
+The purpose of vals is to provide Java programmers with a productive way of creating extendable immutable value objects with automatically generated builders from standard Java interfaces.

 ### How to use @FinalValue